jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Object Class {#bgpsec_router_cert_object_class}

-The BGPSec Router Certificate object class can contain the following members:
+The BGPSec Router Certificate object class can contain the following data members:

 * objectClassName -- the string "rpki1_bgpsec_router_cert"
-* handle -- see (#common_members)
+* handle -- see (#common_data_members)
 * serialNumber -- a string representing the unique identifier for the certificate
 * issuer -- a string representing the Certificate Authority (CA) that issued the certificate
 * signatureAlgorithm -- a string representing the algorithm used by the CA to sign the certificate